Bence Válint: Career

 Remaining in Ferrari Challenge Europe for 2024, Válint opened up the season by winning race two at Mugello and finishing second in race one to take an early points lead.
 Válint then took six podiums in the following five rounds before taking his second and final win of the season in race one of the season-ending round at Imola before finishing third in race two to secure runner-up honours.
 After that, Válint beat Giacomo Altoè and Luca Ludwig to win the Ferrari Challenge World Finals Trofeo Pirelli title at the same venue.
 At the end of 2024, Válint joined Ultimate for the Sepang round of the 2024–25 Asian Le Mans Series in the LMP3 class.
 On his LMP3 debut, Válint won both races from pole.

 After winning the 6 Hours of Barcelona in the Cup 1 class in early 2025, Válint joined Reiter Engineering to make his full-time debut in the LMP3 class of the Le Mans Cup.
-On his series debut at Barcelona, Válint finished 10th overall and ninth in the LMP3 class, before taking his maiden series podium at Le Castellet by finishing third.
-Válint then finished eighth and fifth in the two races at Le Mans, and followed that up with a sixth-place finish at Spa.
+On his series debut at Barcelona, Válint finished tenth overall and ninth in the LMP3 class, before taking his maiden series podium at Le Castellet by finishing third.
+Válint then finished eighth and fifth in the two races at Le Mans, and followed that up with a sixth-place finish at Spa and a retirement at Algarve to end the year eighth in points.